Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: Background and preliminary results

 for all $a,b\in B$.
 In particular, each right ideal of $(A,+)$ is a two-sided ideal of $A$.
 Moreover, $\lambda_a$ with $a\in M$ is an automorphism of $(M,+)$ and $\Img\lambda$ is a finite group.
 We refer to \cite{CoJeVAVe21x} for further details about YB-semitrusses.

-Recall that in \cite[Proposition 3.2]{CJV21}, is shown that there exists bijective $1$-cocycle $\pi\colon M\to A$ such that $\pi(x)=x$, for all $x\in X$.
-So we have a monoid embedding Abusing notation, we often will identify $m$ with $f(m)$, i.e., we will write $m=(\pi(m),\lambda_m)$.
+The bijective $1$-cocycle $\pi\colon M\to A$ yields a monoid embedding Abusing notation, we often will identify $m$ with $f(m)$, i.e., we will write $m=(\pi(m),\lambda_m)$.
 So, in particular, we may also denote by $x_i$ the generators of $A$.

 So we simply may write

 We now recall the following structural results known for the structure algebra $K[M(X,r)]$, over a field~$K$.

 \begin{enumerate}[label=(S\arabic*),ref=S\arabic*] \item If $(X,r)$ is finite and left non-degenerate then $K[M(X,r)]$ is a representable algebra (i.e., it is embeddable in a matrix algebra over a field and thus PI).
 Indeed, we know by \cite[Theorem~5.3]{CoJeVAVe21x} that $K[A(X,r)]$ is a PI left Noetherian algebra.
 Thus, by a result of Ananin \cite{Ana1989}, it is representable.
 As $K[A(X,r)\rtimes{\Img\lambda}]$ is a finitely generated free module over $K[A(X,r)]$, it is embeddable in the algebra of finite matrices over $K[A(X,r)]$.
 Hence the algebra $K[A(X,r)\rtimes{\Img\lambda}]$ is representable, and thus its subalgebra $K[M(X,r)]$ is representable as well. \item If $(X,r)$ is finite, bijective and non-degenerate then $K[M(X,r)]$ is a prime algebra if and only if it is a domain, and this is equivalent with $(X,r)$ being involutive (see \cite[Theorem~2.8]{JKVA2018} and \cite{MR4105532}). \end{enumerate}